 Property and Casualty Predictive Analytics (PCPA) is a new, two-part requirement for the ACAS credential that focuses on predictive modeling and analytical skills.
 The first part will be a 2-hour, multiple-choice exam.
 The second part will be a project completed independently over a two-week period.
-Candidates who complete the current ACAS requirements before the October/November administration in 2025 will not be required to take PCPA.
-Beginning with the October/November administration of 2025, both parts of PCPA will be required for all candidates seeking the ACAS credential.
+Candidates who complete the current ACAS requirements before January 1, 2026 will not be required to take PCPA.
+Beginning on January 1, 2026, both parts of PCPA will be required for all candidates seeking the ACAS credential.
 The exam will be available on an ongoing continual basis at Pearson VUE test centers.
 Candidates will be able to complete the project component during one of four quarterly windows.
 Please see the PCPA section of the CAS website for more information.